AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Enroll in usage-based programs.
 Some insurance companies offer policyholders savings when they are accident-free over a particular time frame, drive fewer miles each year, maintain a clean driving record, or participate in a telematics safe driver program.

 • Drop supplemental coverage.
-If you drive an older vehicle, you probably don’t need collision or comprehensive coverage.
-Other optional coverages include rental reimbursement.
+If you drive an older vehicle that is fully paid off, you may not need collision or comprehensive coverage.

 Minimum Car Insurance in New Jersey